davide-marino00/PBI_DOCS/refac.md

 			        ALLEXCEPT(vw_Timesheet, vw_Timesheet[EmployeeID])
 			    )
 ```
-- **DAX Explanation (Generated):** The DAX code snippet you've provided calculates a measure called `trackedDiff`, which essentially determines the difference between the total hours tracked for a specific context (like an employee or a project) and the maximum hours tracked in a week for that same context.
+- **DAX Explanation (Generated):** The DAX code snippet you provided calculates a measure called `trackedDiff`, which essentially determines the difference between the total hours tracked for a specific context (like an employee or a project) and the maximum hours tracked per week for that same context.

 Here's a breakdown of what each part does in simple business terms:

 1. **[TotalHoursTracked]**: This part represents the total number of hours that have been logged or tracked.
-It could be the total hours worked by an employee or the total hours for a specific project.
+It could be the total hours an employee has worked on tasks or projects.

 2. **CALCULATE(...)**: This function modifies the context in which the data is evaluated.
-It allows us to compute a value based on specific filters or conditions.
+It allows us to perform calculations based on specific filters or conditions.

 3. **MAXX(DISTINCT(vw_Timesheet[HoursPerWeek]), vw_Timesheet[HoursPerWeek])**:
-   - **DISTINCT(vw_Timesheet[HoursPerWeek])**: This part creates a list of unique weekly hours logged from the timesheet data.
+   - **DISTINCT(vw_Timesheet[HoursPerWeek])**: This part creates a list of unique values for hours worked per week from the timesheet data.
    - **MAXX(...)**: This function then looks at that list of unique weekly hours and finds the maximum value.
-In other words, it identifies the highest number of hours that were tracked in any single week for the context being evaluated (like a specific employee).
+Essentially, it identifies the highest number of hours that have been tracked in any single week for the context being evaluated (like a specific employee).

 4. **ALLEXCEPT(vw_Timesheet, vw_Timesheet[EmployeeID])**: This function removes all filters from the `vw_Timesheet` table except for the filter on `EmployeeID`.
-This means that while calculating the maximum hours per week, it only considers the data for the specific employee, ignoring any other filters that might be applied.
+This means that the calculation of the maximum hours per week will only consider the data for the specific employee, ignoring any other filters that might be applied.

 ### What It Achieves:
-The overall calculation of `trackedDiff` gives you the difference between:
+The overall calculation of `trackedDiff` gives you the difference between the total hours tracked for an employee and the maximum hours they have tracked in any single week.

-- The total hours tracked for a specific employee (or context).
+- If `trackedDiff` is positive, it indicates that the employee has logged more hours overall than their maximum weekly hours, which could suggest consistent overtime or additional work.
-- The maximum hours that employee has tracked in any single week.
+- If it is zero or negative, it means the total hours tracked are less than or equal to their maximum weekly hours, indicating that they have not exceeded their typical workload.

-In practical terms, this measure helps to identify how much the total hours tracked deviate from the highest weekly hours recorded.
-This can be useful for understanding workload distribution, identifying trends in hours worked, or assessing whether an employee is consistently working more or less than their peak performance in a given week.
+In summary, this measure helps in understanding how an employee's total tracked hours compare to their peak weekly performance, which can be useful for workload management and performance analysis.

 **`trackedDiff2`**